Donald Keck: Awards and honors

 Keck's alma mater, Michigan State University, named him a Distinguished Alumnus, and Rensselaer Polytechnic Institute granted him an honorary degree in 2004.
+In 1992, he received the John Tyndall Award from The Optical Society and IEEE Photonics Society.
+The Optical Society has also elected him a Fellow in 1972 and Honorary Member in 2012, the Society's most distinguished of all member categories.
 For his discovery of low-loss optical fiber in particular, Keck was inducted into the National Inventors Hall of Fame in 1993, after which he served as President of the National Inventors Hall of Fame Foundation.
 Also in 1993, Keck was elected a member of the National Academy of Engineering for invention and development of manufacturing methods of low-attenuation glass fibers for optical communication.

 He is also a recipient of the Department of Commerce American Innovator Award and the SPIE Technology Achievement Award.
 For his work with photonics, Keck was honored with Laurin Publishing's Distinction in Photonics Award in 2002.

 In 2000, U.S. President Bill Clinton awarded Keck, along with his fellow Corning researchers Maurer and Schultz, the nation's highest honor for innovators, the National Medal of Technology.
 Their award citation read: "Their invention has enabled the telecommunications revolution, rapidly transformed our society, the way we work, learn and live – and our expectations for the future.
 It is the basis for one of the largest, most dynamic industries in the world today."